bkpgh/outgrab/README.rst

 3. Because the commands included are very close to what you would do by hand when searching through an output file and selecting the bits of interest.

+If outgrab doesn't do something you would like, but one of the unix command-line tools mentioned above does, the best approach may be to post-process the result of outgrab with, eg., sed.

 License
 -------
 Outgrab is released under the MIT License.
 We hope you find it useful.